John 1:4-5. 4 In him was life, and the life was the light of men. 5 The light shines in the darkness, and the darkness has not overcome it.

 John answers this question in verse 5 – The light shines in the darkness, and the darkness has not overcome it.

 This is a reference to the death and resurrection of Jesus.
 The darkness here is the crucifixion of Christ.
 The darkest day in history.
-The most hopeless, fear-filled, day of deep despair and gloom.
-The day the Trinity felt evil’s power and death’s sting.
+The most hopeless, fear filled, day of deep despair and gloom.
+The day the eternal, all-powerful Trinity felt evil’s power and death’s sting.

-But the light has overcome the darkness in a violent overthrowing of sin and death.
-Christ’s victory over darkness, over hopelessness and meaninglessness, by the power of the resurrection, serves as THE light for the whole world.
+But the light has overcome the darkness of the cross in a violent overthrowing of sin and death.
+Christ’s victory over darkness, over hopelessness and meaninglessness, by the power of the resurrection serves as THE light for the whole world.
 The resurrection life of Jesus restores all human meaning, purpose, glory, and hope.
 His resurrected life is a beacon pointing all mankind to the goodness, grace, and power of God.